Business Negotiation Preparation

 We must always make certain we understand our goals or objectives clearly, before we board the plane.
 Similarly, if our negotiations are through a third party acting on our behalf, we want to ensure that they fully understand our objectives.

-Most international arrangements are generally performed by a team of players.
+Most international business agreements are prepared for and executed by negotiation teams.
 Some will be at the table, while others may either be in the background in the country where the deal is being negotiated, or they will be stationed at home base.
-Preparations amongst these various individuals should occur prior to departure.
+Negotiation preparations amongst these various individuals should occur prior to departure.

 It is better if we have a single spokesperson who can integrate all the components into a single vision.
 Multiple speakers can cause our counterparts to become confused.
 For example, negotiators that have incorporated only technical experts have often become bogged down in the technical details.
 This might lead to needless squabbling over minor issues that cloud the bigger picture.